GreatChenLab/DeepNPClass/README.md

 # DeepNPClass: A Hybrid Deep Learning Model Integrating Molecular Graph and Fingerprint Features for Hierarchical Natural Product Classification
-DeepNPClass is a deep learning-based tool that automatically classify natural product molecules.
+DeepNPClass is a deep learning-based tool that automatically classify natural products.
 Given a CSV file containing SMILES strings, this tool predicts their chemical classes (e.g., alkaloids, flavonoids, terpenoids, etc.).

 # Environment
 1.The project relies on dependencies specified in requirements.txt.
 We recommend using Conda to manage the environment.